firstdraft/slash_console/README.md

 A Rails engine that provides a web-based console interface at `/rails/console`, allowing easy access to a Rails console in both development and production environments.

+⚠️ **Security Warning**: This gem provides direct access to the `rails console`.
+Anyone who accesses it can run arbitrary code on the server: stealing/deleting all your data, planting bugs, sending scam emails, mining cryptocurrency, etc. So, be careful.

+- Only use this gem in applications where the security trade-offs are acceptable.
+Basically, only for toy apps/proofs-of-concept/portfolio projects that contain only sample data.
+Never use this gem when real user data is at risk.
+- For serious apps, SSH into the server and run `rails console` at the command-line.
+This may require upgrading your hosting from free to paid, but you should be doing that anyway if you have real users.
+- Make up a strong, unique `ADMIN_PASSWORD` for each app.

 ## Installation

 Add this line to your application's Gemfile: